harg74/World_Weather_Analysis/README.md

 ```

-After these lines we added a marker layer for each city found with the coordinates to the map with all the cities available to vacation.
+After these lines, we added a marker layer for each city found with all the cities available to vacation, based on the random coodrdinates.

 ![WeatherPy_vacation_map](https://user-images.githubusercontent.com/78564912/138747932-d9fe72c5-a243-4618-b5b6-862cff803c02.png)

-### 4. Select four cities to vacation and make a itinerary:
+### 4. Select four cities to vacation and make an itinerary:

-Finally we selected four random cities to plan a vacation and four Brazil's cities were selected make a four stops in this cpuntry
+Finally, we selected four random cities to plan a vacation and randomly selected four Brazil's cities.
+Below is the itinerary which starts and end in Santa Maria, Brazil.

 1. Start at: Santa Maria
 2. Visit Tapes city
 3. VIsit Rio Grande
 4. Visit Cidreira
 5. End at: Santa Maria

+With the use of waypoints we were able to map the driving route to visit these four cities:

 See full code here: ---> https://github.com/harg74/World_Weather_Analysis/blob/main/Vacation_Itinerary/Vacation_Itinerary.ipynb